sara-sabr/ITStrategy/presentations/en/SLF.md

 Note:

-- This graph represents the number of Common Vulnerabilities and Exposures (CVE) over a 20 year timespan
+- This graph represents the number of Common Vulnerabilities and Exposures (CVE) over a 20-year timespan
 - Security vulnerabilities and exposures are also increasing exponentially
 - Source: https://www.cvedetails.com/